captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 These techniques work together to create multiple layers of protection that are extremely difficult for AI training algorithms to remove or ignore, while remaining imperceptible to human viewers.

 ## Caution
 While these protection methods significantly increase the difficulty of using the images for AI training, no protection method is perfect.
-Always be cautious about sharing sensitive images online.
+Always be cautious about sharing personal images online.

 ## Contributing
 Contributions to improve the protection techniques or the user interface are welcome.
 Please open an issue or submit a pull request.